Is the Princeton Review MCAT the best MCAT prep course?

 This means you’ll have books with content review to study along with the lectures, which is different from Kaplan which relies mainly on their lectures and online materials.

 Princeton Review has also added a new application to help you learn your material, called amplifire.
 This is essentially a computer program that has you answer questions, but also allows you to choose whether you are certain or not about your answer.
-According to their video here, this helps activate more of your brain so that you store the material you learn in your long term memory.
+This helps activate more of your brain so that you store the material you learn in your long term memory.
 Amplifire has 2,700 practice questions.

 The questions are taken from the review materials you receive as part of the course.
 It also customizes the questions as you go so that you are reviewing material you don’t know instead of material you already know.